Insulin glargine prescription pickup for diabetes

 If you are looking for a prescription, doctors on Sesame can write a prescription–or refill an existing one–during a virtual or in-person visit.
 Note that not all drugs can be prescribed via an online video appointment.
 In some cases, an in-person doctor visit is required for a prescription.

-Depending on the medication, you can arrange for same-day pickup at your pharmacy or order the medication to be delivered to your door for just $5.
+Depending on the medication, you can arrange for same-day pickup at your pharmacy.
 Book an appointment with a provider on Sesame today to discuss whether or not insulin glargine is right for you.

 Note that all prescriptions are at the discretion of your health care provider.
 Sesame cannot guarantee that you will be provided a prescription after a video or in-person appointment.
 Providers on Sesame are unable to prescribe controlled substances.